marijnh/Eloquent-JavaScript/03_functions.md

 {{index "console.log"}}

-In the [next chapter](04_data.html#arguments_object), we will see a way in which a function body can get at the exact list of arguments that were passed.
+In the [next chapter](04_data.html#rest_parameters), we will see a way in which a function body can get at the whole list of arguments it was passed.
 This is helpful because it makes it possible for a function to accept any number of arguments.
 For example, `console.log` makes use of this—it outputs all of the values it is given.

 ```
 console.log("C", "O", 2);